 Arcane Smite Arcane Immediately after you hit with a melee or brawl attack, you can choose to spend 2 energy points.
 If you do, your hit deals 5 additional fire, ice or lightning damage (pick one based on the arcane skills you know).
 Requires pyro, cryo, or electromancy, and either Melee or Brawl.

-Cantrips Arcane You can roll any of your arcane skills as a social or performance skill when you show small, harmless magical tricks and flourishes to an audience, representing your arcane skills, without needing to spend any Energy Points.
-Requires at least one arcane Focus Skill.
+Cantrips Arcane You can roll any of your arcane skills as a social or performance skill when you show small, harmless magical tricks and flourishes to an audience of two or three, representing your arcane skills, without needing to spend any Energy Points.
+This could also include simple conveniences like powering a held light bulb or chilling a drink.
+Larger performances will still require a standard casting.
+Requires at least one arcane skill.

 Cleric Arcane When you are casting a nonviolent spell to buff, help, heal, protect, defend, or safeguard someone, you get +1 to the roll.